 Anyone at UC can create their own UCFileSpace blog or wiki.
-Just log in to UCFileSpace then click the ‘Create my Blog’ or ‘Create a new Wiki’ buttons to get started.
-An automated setup assistant will walk you thru the process, including defining who has access to your blog or wiki.
+Just log in to UCFileSpace then click the ‘Create my Blog’ or ‘Create a new Wiki’ button to get started.
+An automated setup assistant will walk you through the process, including defining who has access to your blog or wiki.
 For course-based wikis, we can tie your course number to the wiki’s membership list and students will be granted access automatically.
 Send an e-mail request to UCFShelp@UC.Edu to get your course assigned to a course-based wiki.